tjfarrar/skedastic/cran-comments.md

 ## Test environments
 * ubuntu xenial 16.04 (on travis-ci), r-release (3.6.2) and r-devel (4.0.0)
 * win-builder (in RStudio), r-release (3.6.2) and r-devel (4.0.0)
-* could not test for mac osx xcode 9.4 because package installation failed on travis-ci for both r-release and r-devel (had previously worked for r-release under 3.6.1)
+* mac osx xcode 9.4 (on travis-ci), r-release (3.6.2); could not build for r-devel due to https://cloud.r-project.org/bin/macosx/el-capitan/contrib/r-devel/ package repository being empty

 ## R CMD check results
 No ERRORs or WARNINGs from any checks.